DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/00 Overview.md

     <!--JavaScript-->var files = $("#fileUploaderContainer").dxFileUploader("option", "value");

 With Angular, AngularJS, or Knockout, use a different technique.
-Bind the **value** property of the **FileUploader** widget to a component property (in Angular), a scope property (in AngularJS), or an observable variable (in Knockout).
+Bind the **value** property of the **FileUploader** UI component to a component property (in Angular), a scope property (in AngularJS), or an observable variable (in Knockout).
 After that, you can access the file array within any method.

 ---